Failure to thrive

 In veterinary medicine, FTT is also referred to as ill-thrift.

 Signs and symptoms

-Failure to thrive is most commonly diagnosed before two years of age, when growth rates are highest, though FTT can present among children and adolescents of any age.
+Failure to thrive is most commonly diagnosed before two years of age, when growth rates are highest, though it can present among children and adolescents of any age.
 Caretakers may express concern about poor weight gain or smaller size compared to peers of a similar age.
-Physicians often identify failure to thrive during routine office visits, when a child's growth parameters such as height and weight are not increasing appropriately on growth curves.
+Physicians often identify FTT during routine office visits, when a child's growth parameters such as height and weight are not increasing appropriately on growth curves.
 Other signs and symptoms may vary widely depending on the etiology of FTT.
-It is also important to differentiate stunting from wasting, as they can indicate different causes of FTT.
-"Wasting" refers to a deceleration in stature more than 2 standard deviations from median weight-for-height, whereas "stunting" is a drop of more than 2 standard deviations from the median height-for-age.
+Differentiating stunting from wasting is important, as they can indicate different causes of FTT.
+"Wasting" refers to a deceleration in stature more than two standard deviations from median weight-for-height, whereas "stunting" is a drop of more than two standard deviations from the median height-for-age.